hpv-information-centre/reportcompiler/doc/plugin_modules.rst

 Each data fetcher implementation receives three arguments: the document parameter, a dictionary with the information related to that fetcher definition and the whole fragment metadata.
 Note that the whole metadata includes the fetcher definition, but it is necessary to specify separately since a fragment can have more than one data fetcher.

-The common parameters for all data fetchers are:

-* **name**: The unique name identifying the fetcher for that fragment.
-In the context generation stage, the *data* parameter will be a dictionary with this parameter as the key for each data fetching result.
-If missing, the name assigned will be the index of the fetcher ('0' if there is only one).
+Data fetchers specifications can include a **name** parameter.
+This parameter is used to index the different fetched dataframes when using the *data* parameter in the context generation stage.
+If no name is assigned, the dataframe will be indexed as the index of the fetcher in the fetcher list represented as a string (e.g. '0' if there is only one).
-* **type**: The identifier for the type of data fetcher to be used (see below).

 The data fetchers currently included in the core library are: